 The Bank may elect not to pay and, in the circumstances described above, must not pay, all or some of the coupon falling due on the Bonds on any Coupon Payment Date.
 If coupon on the Bonds is cancelled, the terms and conditions of the Bonds do not contain any restriction on the Bank's ability to declare and pay dividends, distributions or other payments on its ordinary shares or perpetual non-cumulative preference shares.
-Accordingly, it would be possible (subject to applicable law) for the holders of the Bank's ordinary shares or perpetual non-cumulative preference shares, which rank junior to the Bonds, to receive dividends, distributions or other payments when coupon on the Bonds has been cancelled.
+Accordingly, it would be possible (subject to applicable law) for the holders of the Bank's ordinary shares or perpetual non-cumulative preference shares, to receive dividends, distributions or other payments on other payments when coupon on the Bonds has been cancelled.